Carol-Ran-Tao/carol-ran-tao.github.io/_pages/miscellaneous.md

 ## Harry Potter and Disney
 As I discuss in the last section, I am crazy about Harry Potter and Disney movies.
 I’ve read the books and watched the movies of Harry Potter series for countless times.
 Sometimes when I am working, I will still listen to white noises that are based on Harry Potter movies.
 As for the Disney movies, I have watched most of them, and I am always looking forward to the newest movies produced by Walt Disney Pictures (and of course Pixar Animation Studios).

-Apart from the movies, I have visited two Disneyland Parks and three Universal studios.
+Apart from the movies, I have visited three Disneyland Parks and three Universal studios.
 One of my dreams is to visit all of them in the future.

 <div align="center"><img src="/images/disney.jpeg" height = 400><img src="/images/universal-studio.jpeg" height = 400></div>